1970 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Also Read: What Quarters Are Worth Money

 While most 1970 quarters are common, certain error varieties can be worth significantly more than face value.
-These minting mistakes occurred during the production process at Philadelphia, Denver, and San Francisco facilities, creating unique coins that collectors actively seek.
-From doubled dies to off-center strikes, these error coins represent some of the most valuable 1970 quarters in the marketplace today.
+These minting mistakes occurred during production at Philadelphia, Denver, and San Francisco facilities, creating unique coins that error coin specialists and variety collectors actively seek.
+From doubled dies to off-center strikes, these error coins represent some of the most valuable 1970 quarters in today’s marketplace.

 1. 1970-D DDO Errors (FS-101 And FS-102)